-Social distancing is the new black for 2020.
-As if being isolated and scared wasn’t hard enough, having the kids home all day long adds an extra layer of anxiety to the coronavirus quarantine, especially if they are school age.
+Unfortunately, social distancing is upon us.
+As if being isolated and scared wasn’t hard enough, having the kids home all day long adds an extra layer of anxiety to the coronavirus quarantine, especially if they are at school age.

 Especially when you feel annoyed, angry, tired, worried, secretly wishing you could send the kids somewhere else.
 It sucks!
 So, if screen time is the only thing that keeps them quiet, be thankful for having screens, games, YouTube and Netflix!
 Being safe and sane is all that matters now!